diliprk/vectorbt_pro_dashboard/README.md

-# vectorbt_pro_dashboard
+# vectorBT Pro Dashboard
-A Dashboard for multi-time frame simulation analysis for a portfolio of instruments
+A Dashboard made using `plotly-dash` for multi-time frame simulation analysis for a portfolio of instruments done using `vectorbtpro`